vincenzadurante/cordova-plugin-ios-keychain/README.md

  @param key the key to set
  @param value the value to set
- @param useTouchID whether to store the value with security such that TouchID will be needed to grab it */
+ @param useTouchID whether to store the value with security such that TouchID will be needed to grab it
+ @param keychainGroup The name of keychain group (Optional) */
-Keychain.setJson(successCallback, failureCallback, 'key', 'value', useTouchID);
+Keychain.setJson(successCallback, failureCallback, 'key', 'value', useTouchID, 'com.group.sharedKeysApp1andApp2');

 /*
  Gets a JSON value for a key